Miracle's Boys | TheBookSeekers

 South Carolina Childrens Junior and Young Adult Book Award

-This book was recognised in the Junior / YA category by the South Carolina Childrens Junior and Young Adult Book Award.
+This book was recognised by the South Carolina Childrens Junior and Young Adult Book Award.

 Coretta Scott King Award